Moelf/FHist.jl/README.md

 ## Changelog
 - 0.10
   - due to huge latency issue, UnicodePlots.jl (for text based terminal display) has been dropped.
+- 0.11
+  - renamed `bins` keyword for all constructors to `binedges` for consistency.

 ## Quick Start
 ```julia